raising-heart/test-lab/4-TTS-OpAI-llm-chat/README.md

 # OpenAI Chat Applications with Text-to-Speech

-This repository contains three versions of a chat application that interacts with OpenAI's GPT and Text-to-Speech APIs.
+This repository contains multiple versions of chat applications that interact with OpenAI's GPT and Text-to-Speech APIs.
 Each version builds upon the previous one, adding new features while maintaining core functionality.

 ## Features